Roy Urquhart: Post-war service

 After the war, Urquhart became Director of the Territorial Army and Army Cadet Force at the War Office.
 He was then made General Officer Commanding, of the newly raised Territorial Army 16th Airborne Division in 1947.
 This was followed by command of the 51st/52nd Scottish Division until 1950.
 He was subsequently appointed as the General Officer Commanding Malaya Command during the Malayan Emergency and GOC-in-C British Troops in Austria.
 He retired from the army in 1955.

 Later life

 After leaving the army, Urquhart became an executive in the heavy engineering industry, and retired in 1970.
 Urquhart was portrayed by Sean Connery in the 1977 film A Bridge Too Far, for which he himself served as a military consultant.

 Urquhart and his wife Pamela had four children, among them Elspeth Campbell (wife of the former leader of the Liberal Democrats Menzies Campbell) and Suki Urquhart, author of The Scottish Gardener, third wife of Keith Schellenberg.
 In his memoirs, Campbell wrote that Urquhart told Elspeth's first husband, Philip Grant-Suttie, "there's no need to be formal; just call me General", and that he also insisted on tasting all the food and champagne for Elspeth and Menzies' wedding before paying for it.

 Urquhart died on 13 December 1988, aged 87.

+In popular culture

+In the 1977 film, A Bridge Too Far, Urquhart is portrayed by actor Sean Connery.